My Online Portfolio

-Often when I apply I'm asked to do tests for compentency.
-I have been doing this all my life, there is little I havent done already.
-I understand the attraction of tests, and why in some cases its a prudent choice.
-I think I may have proven myself already, please dont ask me to do any more.
+Often when I apply I'm asked to do tests for competency.
+I have been doing this all my life, there is little I haven't done already.
+I understand the attraction of tests, and why in some cases it is a prudent choice.

 Some examples of 'tests' I've completed lately:

-I think these are a waste of time, mostly mine but also yours.
-I have often interviewed engineers, and I can tell in 5 or 6 questions whether they are competent or not, none of which involve writing code in an impossibly stressful situation.
+I have often interviewed engineers, and I can tell in 5 or 6 questions whether they are competent or not.

 I have a test and experiments page at Experiments